 To Make Dough

 In a small bowl, combine warm water with yeast and set aside.

 In a large bowl or stand mixer, mix together flour with milk, oil, egg, sugar, salt, and yeast-water mixture.
 Knead by hand or with a dough hook until dough forms a smooth, elastic dough.
 (You may need up to 1 cup additional warm water.)

 Cover bowl with greased plastic wrap and let rise in a warm place for 2 hours.

 Punch down dough and divide into three pieces.
 Cover with greased plastic wrap and let rest 15 minutes before shaping.

-Place equal portions of cheese filling in the center of each of the 3 dough boats.
-Fold the sides and ends of the dough as shown in my picture.
+Place equal portions of cheese filling in center of each of the 3 dough boats.
+Fold sides and ends of dough as shown in picture.

 Adapted from Georgian Recipes.